ComradOrg/Comrad/README.md

 #### On Linux or Windows

-* Open a terminal in Linux, or a [Cygwin shell](https://cygwin.com/install.html) in Windows;
-* Copy and paste the following line into it:
+Open a terminal in Linux, or a [Cygwin shell](https://cygwin.com/install.html) in Windows, and copy and paste the following line into it:

 ```
 bash <(curl -s komrade.app/run)